 - Appliances – cooktop, oven, dishwasher, refrigerator and microwave

-The inclusion of a wine fridge on the side of this island design provides easy access to your favorite beverage items.
+The inclusion of a wine fridge on the side of this design provides easy access to your favorite beverage items.

-Two Tiered Breakfast Bar
+Two-Tiered Breakfast Bar

 A two tiered kitchen island breakfast bar is great for getting the best of both worlds without intermingling them too much.
-This design has two different heights, one counter height for cooking and a taller for the seating.
+This design has two different heights, one counter height for cooking and a taller for seating.

-This is especially great for islands that include a cook top, so that the people sitting at the counter do not accidentally come into contact with the hot surface.
+This is especially great for islands that include a cooktop, so that the people sitting at the counter do not accidentally come into contact with the hot surface.

 Dining Island